Komodo National Park

-Immerse yourself in another world with legendary Komodo Dragons, pink beaches, clouds of multi-coloured fish, sunsets thronging with bats and some of the best diving in the world.
+Enjoy the best world class diving and immerse yourself in this Indonesian paradise with stunning pink beaches, clouds of multi-coloured fish, sunsets thronging with bats and the legendary Komodo Dragons

-This incredible chain of islands is peppered with grassland and thorny greenery which contrasts sharply with the turquoise ocean and dazzling white sands.
-Komodo National Park is formed by three big islands: Komodo Island, Rinca Island and Padar Island, plus a few other islets.
-In 1986, Komodo National Park was declared a World Heritage Site by UNESCO resulting in over 2,000 square kilometres of wildlife being protected.
+This incredible chain of islands’ landscape is peppered with grassland and thorny greenery which contrasts beautifully with the turquoise ocean and dazzling white sands.
+Komodo National Park is made up of the three large islands of Komodo, Rinca and Padar, plus a few smaller islets.
+In 1986, Komodo National Park was declared a UNESCO World Heritage Site resulting in more than 2000 square kilometres of wildlife being protected.

 Aboard your Komodo liveaboard enjoy spectacular Komodo island views with its dramatic rugged mountains and wonderous pink sands.
 Be wowed by the national park’s mid-ocean white-sanded islets, vast coral beds and the brightest of clear blue seas.

 Rise before dawn and visit the park with a wildlife ranger who takes you on an early-morning safari to see the planet’s largest lizards, the famous Komodo Dragons.
 Approximately 5700 of these creatures wander the island freely, while other animals in the roaming include wild boar, water buffalos, deer, horses, snakes and monkeys.
 Hike across interiors and to mountain tops taking in spectacular views, enjoy romantic cocktails on idyllic white sandy beaches, or venture beneath the waves and experience some of the best diving and snorkelling in the world.

 Komodo National Park, the ultimate must-do luxury travel experience for adventure, discovery, diving and dream holiday with Prana by Atzaró.